threefoldfoundation/www_tfnow/content/docs/video-sharing/index.md

 *You can access the Video Sharing solution on the ThreeFold Now Marketplace directly [here](https://marketplace.threefold.io/marketplace/#/solutions/peertube).
 Please note that the marketplace is currently running on testnet.*

+If you use the Internet, you are surely familiar with video sharing.
+Sites like YouTube and Vimeo are the biggest examples.
+They are highly-popular, particularly with the mass market for camera phones and smartphones increasing the supply of user-generated videos.

 ## What is a video sharing platform?

 - Since the early 2010s, with the increasing prevalence of technology and the Internet in everyday life, video hosting services have served as a portal to different forms of entertainment (comedy, games shows, games, or music), news, documentaries and educational videos.
 - Content may be user-generated / amateur clips or commercial-level products.
 - The entertainment industry uses this medium to release music, videos, movies and television shows directly to the public.
 - Video hosting services are becoming more & more popular, especially with the explosion in popularity of blogs, Internet forums and other interactive pages.
-- The mass market for camera phones and smartphones has increased the supply of user-generated videos.

 ## Why is video sharing getting popular?

 - Traditional methods of personal video distribution, such as making a DVD to show to friends at home, are unsuited to the high volume of camera phone clips.
 - In contrast, current broadband Internet connections are well suited to serving video shot on mobile phones.